Disney Dreams!: 2023 revival

 Despite its closure, Dreams was temporarily revived several times throughout the run of Illuminations, oftentimes for paid after-hours events for the resort's Annual Passholders (AP).
 The show in its entirety was brought back during Mickey Mouse's 90th Birthday Party AP event in 2018, while its finale was used to close the Mickey's Magical Souvenirs show that was presented during the 30th Anniversary AP Party in 2022.

 Dreams was revived as part of the resort's 30th anniversary "Grand Finale", replacing Illuminations.
 The revival premiered on 12 April 2023, the park's 31st anniversary and 11 years since its debut.
 The 2013–2014 version of the show (which includes the replacement The Lion King and Brave sections) is used.
 An updated version of the Disney D-Light pre-show that was introduced in 2022 is also presented before each show.
 The show also uses the new LED mesh screens installed on the castle roofs for the Dreams of Christmas! revival in 2022.

 From 24 April until late September 2023, due to the aftermath of Fantasmic!
 Maleficent animatronic dragon fire at Disneyland in Anaheim, California, the fire effects had temporarily cut from the show.
 They have since been restored.

-On 8 May 2024, following the announcement, Disneyland Paris announced that the final performance of the revamped version of this show will ends on 30 May 2024, and it will be replaced by the return of Disney Illuminations on 31 May 2024, with new technology that currently utilized for Dreams that returned on 12 April 2023.
+On 8 May 2024, following the announcement, Disneyland Paris announced that the final performance of the revamped version of this show will end on 30 May 2024, and it will be replaced by the return of Disney Illuminations on 31 May 2024, with new technology that currently utilized for Dreams that returned on 12 April 2023.